Swirrl/grafter-docs/_getting-started/030-understanding-pipes.md

 ---
 layout: page
 title: 3.
-Understanding Pipes
+Transforming into Tables
 ---

-**NOTE: This guide covers Grafter 0.4.0**
+**NOTE: This guide covers Grafter 0.6.0**

-# Understanding Pipes
+# Transforming into Tables

 *This is the third part of the Grafter Getting Started Guide.*

-Let's take a look at the main file where both the `pipe` and `graft` transformation pipelines are defined.
+Let's take a look at where both the tabular and graph transformations are defined.

-Let's start by looking at the `defpipe` definition:
+Let's start by looking at the tabular definition:

 {% highlight clojure %}
-(defpipe convert-persons-data
+(defn convert-persons-data
   "Pipeline to convert tabular persons data into a different tabular format."
   [data-file]
   (-> (read-dataset data-file)